jcduhail/miniaspire/README.md

 - composer install
 - npm install && npm run dev

+Edit the .env file to set the correct location of the sqlite file :
+DB_DATABASE=[ABSOLUTE_PASS_TO_MINISAPIRE]/miniaspire/database/db.sqlite

 Either run "php artisan serve" then go to http://127.0.0.1:8000 Or set your appache document root to miniaspire/public folder